 Autauga County, Alabama

-Colonel Albert J. Pickett was born on August 13, 1810 in Anson County, North Carolina to William Raiford Pickett and Frances (Dickson) Pickett.
+Colonel Albert J. Pickett was born on August 13, 1810, in Anson County, North Carolina to William Raiford Pickett and Frances (Dickson) Pickett.
 William Raiford Pickett was sheriff of Anson County North Carolina.
 Around 1816, he resigned his position and went with his first cousin Tod Robinson to Alabama and bought property.
 By 1819, he moved his family to “Cedar Grove” plantation near Autaugaville, Autauga County, Alabama.
-He established a plantation trading- house and engaged actively in Indian trade, especially with the Creeks.
+He established a plantation trading- house and engaged actively in the Indian trade, especially with the Creeks.